anggars/personalify/README.md

   Foreign Data Wrapper used to access data from other PostgreSQL servers (distribution simulation).
 Useful for cross-instance queries.

 - **Genius API:**
   Provides song lyrics data from the Genius platform.
-Due to CORS restrictions on Vercel, lyrics are fetched via a **Cloudflare Workers proxy** to bypass direct access limitations.
+The backend implements a custom scraping strategy (using translation proxies) to fetch lyrics content and bypass direct access limitations.

-- **Cloudflare Workers:**
-  Acts as a proxy layer to fetch HTML content from Genius.com, enabling lyrics extraction in serverless environments like Vercel where direct scraping is restricted.

 - **Hugging Face API:**
   Provides pre-trained NLP models (GoEmotions) for sentiment and emotion analysis of song titles and lyrics.